Finding a Match

 A full-length portrait of a young woman, the painting sits in the collection of the Farnsworth Art Museum in the New England region; the same region Duveneck was known to have painted and visited during his later years.
 It was painted just 5 years before the Maurer painting.

-Aside from the pose, the treatment of sheer fabric over the arms, the use of a fan as a prop, and other striking similarities, the hands in both paintings look XXX
+Aside from the pose, I found similarities in the treatment of sheer fabric over the arms, the use of a fan as a prop, the hands and the treatment of the face.